tweey/CTF/Ritsec2019/Misc/Lunar_Lander/readme.md

 ## Write-up

 The first part of the job was finding the star tables.
 After some intenese googling (and a couple of hints from the autohor) i found [this](https://github.com/chrislgarry/Apollo-11/) repo which contained [this](https://github.com/chrislgarry/Apollo-11/blob/master/Comanche055/STAR_TABLES.agc) file.
 I found the distance between all of the different "stars" and converted the numbers into letters and voilá i got the flag: ritsec{leap_4_th3_stars}.
-[This](LunarLander.py) is the script i wrote for finding the distancesgit
+[This](LunarLander.py) is the script i wrote for finding the distances